timwh/SF11-C/README.md

 # SF11-C
-Python code for serial porting of SF11-C data
+Python3 code for serial porting of SF11-C data using a Raspberry Pi